-Ginger may be useful in reducing the joint pain and stiffness
+Ginger may be good for reducing joint pain and stiffness

 People with arthritis may benefit from the anti-inflammatory compounds found in ginger.
-The anti-inflammatory effect of ginger was initially proven in 1982 in the Chemical and Pharmaceutical Bulletin.
+The anti-inflammatory effect of ginger was initially identified in 1982 in the Chemical and Pharmaceutical Bulletin.

 Ginger is a well-tolerated herbal remedy for pain relief with minor side effects.
 Using ginger for rheumatoid arthritis appears to work as a natural treatment due to its anti-inflammatory properties.

 A study published in PharmaNutrition found that ginger’s secondary metabolites – including gingerols and essential oils – have anti-inflammatory and anti-arthritic effects, which may make them good for rheumatoid arthritis.

 Other benefits of ginger